Chapter 70. Other Provisions

 3. The name of the company employed to transport the shipment.

-B. Permits shall be issued only for (i) spirits shipments to the board, (ii) sales and shipments to a lawful consignee outside the Commonwealth under a bona fide written contract, or (iii) shipments of spirits samples to the person growing or producing the substance distilled.
+B. Permits shall be issued only for (i) spirits shipments to the authority, (ii) sales and shipments to a lawful consignee outside the Commonwealth under a bona fide written contract, or (iii) shipments of spirits samples to the person growing or producing the substance distilled.
 Samples shall be packaged in containers of 375 or 750 milliliters and the words "Sample-Not for Sale" shall be printed in letters of reasonable size on the label.

 Statutory Authority